 - Run tests using the installed ImageMagick (

 sudo make installmust be done first).
-Ghostscript and Ghostscript fonts are a prerequisite, otherwise certain unit tests that render text and the EPS, PS, and PDF formats will likely fail.
+Ghostscript and Freetype are prerequisites, otherwise certain unit tests that render text and the EPS, PS, and PDF formats will likely fail.

 - make clean

 - Remove everything in the build directory created by